film42/pando/README.md

 ```

-The topology reads like the following: an environment has a services directory, a service is given the name of its resource (ex: Users, Things, etc) and each resource is ephemeral instinaces.
+The topology reads like the following: an environment has a services directory, inside that are resources (ex: Users, Things, etc) and each resource has ephemeral instinaces.
 Ephemeral instances are the bread and butter of Pando.
-When a new application announces resouce instances to the network (starts up), it will only be available for as long as the application is connected to zookeeper (running).
+When a new application announces its resouce instances to the network (starts up), it will only be available for as long as the application is connected to zookeeper (running).
 As soon as the connection to zookeeper is terminated, so do all of the instances linked to the application.

 ### Usage